-"95% of qualifying dividends are deducted. . . .
-In principle, the remaining 5% of dividends received will be part of the taxable income of the Belgian company."

-subsidiaries established in E.U.
+In addition, Belgium disallows the participation exemption for dividends received by a Belgian company to the extent that its taxable income (i.e., profit) consists of certain nondeductible expenses.
+However, according to Article 205, §§2 and 3 of the Belgian Income Tax Code ("I.T.C."), the disallowance does not apply to dividends stemming from qualifying subsidiaries established in E.U.
 Member States.
 In a circular letter dated May 19, 2010, the carve-out was extended to dividends from sources mentioned in the first two bullets above.
 Pursuant to Article 45 of the Law of April 14, 2011, the allowance for qualifying E.E.A.-source dividends is embodied in the statute.

 Where the facts of a particular case involving dividends from a company meet none of the foregoing criteria, the law remains unfavorable for taxpayers.
 According to a ruling of February 1, 2011 from the Tribunal of First Instance in Brussels, the rule that excess dividends cannot be carried over if they stem from subsidiaries in non-E.E.A. countries (with which Belgium does not have a bilateral tax treaty in force containing an equal treatment provision) does not run afoul of the Belgian constitutional non-discrimination rule.

-In this case, the tax administration allowed a taxpayer to carry over excess dividends from a Japanese subsidiary of a Belgian holding company because there is an equal treatment provision in Article 23(2)(a) of the Belgian-Japanese bilateral tax treaty.
-However, the tax administration refused to allow the carryover of Taiwanese and South Korean dividends, because the treaties with those jurisdictions do not contain an equal treatment clause.
-Before the Brussels Tribunal, the taxpayer claimed that the aforementioned distinction ran afoul of the Belgian nondiscrimination rule of Articles 10 juncto 172 of the Belgian Constitution.
+In the facts addressed by the Brussels Tribunal, the tax administration allowed a taxpayer to carry over excess dividends from a Japanese subsidiary of a Belgian holding company because there is an equal treatment provision in Article 23(2)(a) of the Belgian-Japanese bilateral tax treaty.
+However, the tax administration refused to allow the carryover of Taiwanese and South Korean dividends, because the treaties with those jurisdictions did not contain an equal treatment clause.
+Before the Brussels Tribunal, the taxpayer claimed that the aforementioned distinction ran afoul of the Belgian nondiscrimination rule of Article 10 in conjunction with Article 172 of the Belgian Constitution.
 However, the Tribunal sided with the tax administration, concluding that the distinction between an E.E.A.-source dividend and a "third country dividend" is based upon an objective criterion, and for that reason, is permissible.

-In a similar case decided on October 10, 2012, the Belgian Constitutional Court confirmed that the carryforward or denial of a dividends received deduction for excess dividends from companies organized in third countries not having double tax treaties with equal treatment clauses does not constitute a violation of the constitutional nondiscrimination principle.
+In a similar case decided on October 10, 2012, the Belgian Constitutional Court confirmed that the carryforward or denial of the participation exemption for excess dividends from companies organized in third countries not having double tax treaties with equal treatment clauses does not constitute a violation of the constitutional nondiscrimination principle.